Sand, Sunscreen And ... Sharks! Cape Cod Beach Towns Do More To Keep People Safe

 Critics worry these measures are reactive, and they want towns to do more to prevent attacks.

-In Chatham, local official Shareen Davis says there have been "calls for putting shark barriers up, and pingers" that could detect not just tagged sharks, but any shark movement in the water.
+In Chatham, local official Shareen Davis says there have been "calls for putting shark barriers up, and pingers" that could detect not just tagged sharks but any shark movement in the water.

 "That would be great," she says, "but those are costly, and I don't know if the technology is even there yet."